Sampling recovery in Bochner spaces and applications to parametric PDEs: Sampling recovery in Bochner spaces

-\end{proof}
+\end{proof} }

-Next, we apply Corollary \ref{corollary:varrho_n(iii)} to Bochner spaces with infinite tensor-product probability measure, which is relevant to the applications to solutions to parametric PDEs with random inputs and to holomorphic functions in Sections \ref{Applications to parametric PDEs with random inputs} and \ref{Applications to holomorphic functions}, respectively.
+Next, we apply Corollary \ref{corollary:varrho_n(iii)} to Bochner spaces with infinite tensor-product probability measure, which {appear in approximation of solutions to} parametric PDEs with random inputs and of holomorphic functions in Sections \ref{Applications to parametric PDEs with random inputs} and \ref{Applications to holomorphic functions}, respectively.

 For given $a,b > -1$, let $\nu_{a,b}$ be the Jacobi probability measure on $\II:= [-1,1]$ with the density